Homotopy theory with bornological coarse spaces: Bornological coarse spaces

 We further define the bornology of metrically bounded sets where $B_{d}(r,x)$ denotes the metric ball of radius $r$ centered at $x$.

 We say that $ (X,\cC_{d},\cB_{d})$ is the underlying bornological coarse space of the metric space $(X,d)$.
 We will denote this bornological coarse space often by $X_{d}$. \hB \end{ex}

-\begin{ex} Recall that a path-metric space is a metric space where the distance between any two points is given by the infimum of the lengths of all curves connecting these two points.
+Recall that a path metric space is a metric space where the distance between any two points is given by the infimum of the lengths of all curves connecting these two points.